 While I allow for some indulgence when traveling, I’ve adopted a ketogenic diet in my everyday life.
 There are many personal health reasons why this was recommended by my healthcare team, and after years of avoidance, I finally listened — and I’m glad I did.
-Not only have I lost weight and seen an improvement in my bloodwork, I’ve also seen differences in my mental health.
-Here’s how the keto diet helps my anxiety, travel anxiety and obsessive compulsive disorder (OCD).
+Not only have I lost weight and seen an improvement in my bloodwork, but I’ve also seen differences in my mental health.
+Here’s how the keto diet helps my anxiety, travel anxiety and obsessive-compulsive disorder (OCD).

 What is the Keto Diet?

 Before we dive in, let’s discuss the keto diet.
 In a nutshell, it’s a low carbohydrate, high fat and moderate protein eating plan.
 You’ll hear people talk about “macros,” and what they’re referring to are the ratios you’ll need to follow to stay on track.

 - 75% Fat

 - 20% Protein

 - 5% Carbs